CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 ```
 $ git --version
 ```
-You should see something like `git version 2.13.0`, that indicates the installed version.
+You should view something like `git version 2.13.0`, that indicates the installed version.

 In this hands-on quickstart guide, we will be using the command line to interact with git repositories.
-There are also graphical user interface applications, or GUI apps, available for Windows, Linux and OSX.
+There are also graphical user interface applications, or GUI apps, available for Windows, Linux, and OSX.
 Using these apps, you can view and maintain your repositories.

 <a name="init"/>